Matt’s work at the Capitol

 Prioritizing Public Safety and the Heroes Who Keep Us Safe

 Rep. Norris was the chief author in the House for $300 million in public safety aid for cities and counties to help keep our neighborhoods safe.
 Thanks to Rep. Norris’s efforts, Anoka County will receive over $4 million, Blaine will receive over $3 million, and Lexington will receive $117,000.
+Watch Matt’s report to the Legislature on the impact of these funds.

 Rep. Norris also led the bipartisan effort to renew key powers for the Anoka County Joint Law Enforcement Council.
 This group allows law enforcement agencies to coordinate and save money for county taxpayers.